let-unimi/liblet/docs/api.rst

 .. autoclass:: Production

+   In order to find productions satisfying a set of properties, a convenience method to build a predicate from a set of keyword arguments is provided.

+   .. automethod:: such_that

+.. autoclass:: Productions

    A convenience method is provided to obtain productions from a suitable string representation of them.

    .. automethod:: from_string

-   In order to find productions satisfying a set of properties, a convenience method to build a predicate from a set of keyword arguments is provided.

-   .. automethod:: such_that

 For the purpose of presenting the `Knuth Automaton <https://en.wikipedia.org/wiki/LR_parser#Finite_state_machine>`__ in the context of LR(0) parsing,  productions are extended to include a dot in the following class.